Narrative Art + Mythic Patterns in African + African-American Literature

 This course will explore neo-expressionism, neo-geo and postmodern art (painting, sculpture, performance, photography) of Germany, Italy, England, and the United States from 1971 to the present.
 We will survey two major developments in art making and cultural theory taking place in Europe and America.
 The first is art as anti-modern (neo-expressionism) - a return to history, to representation, to narrative, to the figure, and of the artist/self.
 The second is art after "the death of the author" (postmodernism) - or the end of the individual "author"/artist (as the unique source of meaning of art) and the birth of the reader/viewer.
 In analyzing these developments, the course will survey the work of a number of artists.
 Visual Culture Emphasis course.

 This course will allow students to develop the skills and understanding necessary for literacy in our information-saturated times.
-Facilitated by growth in electRonic technologies, more and more types of written texts, in both print and online media, have fused with images and other graphics.
+Facilitated by growth in electronic technologies, more and more types of written texts, in both print and online media, have fused with images and other graphics.
 Literature producers and consumers of these emerging hybrid texts will need awareness of and competence in the complex communicative strategies that they engage.
-While this course offers valuable knowledge to any developing artist, it is particularly suitable for students studying in the visual communications majors; i.e., Communication Design, Illustration, Biomedical Art, Film, Video and Photographic Arts, Digital Arts.
+While this course offers valuable knowledge to any developing artist, it is particularly suitable for students studying in the visual communications majors; i.e., Graphic Design, Illustration, Biomedical Art, Photography + Video.
 Fulfills Humanities/Cultural Studies distribution requirement.
 Creative Writing Concentration course.